I Drove All Night: Celine Dion version

-"I Drove All Night" was recorded by Celine Dion for her eighth English-language studio album, One Heart (2003), and released as the lead single on January 21, 2003.
-The song was featured in a promotional ad for Chrysler.
-The "I Drove All Night" music video was directed by Peter Arnell and released in February 2003.
-It was included on the United Kingdom enhanced double A-side single "One Heart/I Drove All Night".
-The song was commercially successful, reaching number 1 for five weeks in Canada, while also topping the charts in Belgium (Flanders) and Sweden.
+"I Drove All Night" was recorded by Celine Dion for her eighth English-language studio album, One Heart (2003), and released as the lead single on February 24, 2003.
+The song appeared in a promotional advertisement for Chrysler.
+The music video for "I Drove All Night", directed by Peter Arnell, was released in February 2003.
+It was included on the United Kingdom enhanced double A-side single "One Heart" / "I Drove All Night".
+The track was commercially successful, reaching number one for five weeks in Canada, and also topping the charts in Belgium's Flanders and Sweden.

 Background

 In 2003, Chrysler signed Dion to a $14 million deal to endorse their cars.
-They were looking for a song to use in the campaign and release as a single.
-Billy Steinberg knew Dion and had written "Falling into You", which was the title track of her 1996 album.
-He sent a copy of Roy Orbison's version of "I Drove All Night" to her record company, who loved it and had Dion record it with Swedish producer Peer Åström.
-She used the song in her Las Vegas show and it became the centerpiece of the Chrysler campaign.
-The commercials were great exposure for the song and helped sell many albums, but they did not sell enough cars.
-Chrysler pulled out of the deal after many of their dealers complained and it became clear the ads were not working.
-Dion was allowed to keep her $14 million fee.
+The company was looking for a song to use in the campaign and release as a single.
+Billy Steinberg knew Dion and had written "Falling into You", the title track of her 1996 album.
+He sent a copy of Roy Orbison's version of "I Drove All Night" to her record company, who approved it and had Dion record the track with Swedish producer Peer Åström.
+She incorporated the song into her Las Vegas show, and it became the centerpiece of the Chrysler campaign.
+The commercials provided strong exposure for the track and helped boost album sales, but they did not translate into increased car sales.
+Chrysler withdrew from the deal after complaints from dealers and disappointing results, although Dion was allowed to keep her $14 million fee.

 In Dion's version, "I Drove All Night" is dance-pop.
-It was also considered "a little bit dance-club, a little bit rock and roll."
-In the second verse, Dion duplicates a line as it is heard in Orbison's original recording.
-Instead of singing, "no matter where I go I hear the beating of our heart," Dion sings, "our one heart," which is where the title of the album the song is featured on gets its name.
-Like the original, the chorus is sung again twice, which ends the single.
+It was also described as "a little bit dance-club, a little bit rock and roll".
+In the second verse, Dion repeats a line as it appears in Orbison's original recording.
+Instead of singing "no matter where I go I hear the beating of our heart," she sings "our one heart", which inspired the title of the album on which the song appears.
+As in the original, the chorus is repeated twice to close the track.

 Composition

 Dion's version of "I Drove All Night" is set in the key of G minor.
-It features a moderately fast tempo of 135 beats per minute, and her vocals span from F_{3} to E_{5}.
+It uses a moderately fast tempo of 135 beats per minute, and her vocals span from F_{3} to E_{5}.